heidy200/r-programming-assignments/Assignment3_PollData/README.md

-# Assignment 01 – Basic Functions
+# Assignment 03 – Poll Data

 ## Description
 This script defines polling data for seven candidates, combines it into a data frame, inspects the structure, and computes summary statistics.
 It also adds a column showing the difference between CBS and ABC poll results.